Navigating Public Transport in Europe: A Guide for Expats

-For expats, this is a common source of confusion and an easy way to incur an unexpected penalty.
+For newcomers, this can be a source of confusion and an easy way to incur an unexpected penalty.
 Unlike in cities like London or Paris, where you typically must pass through a physical gate to access the subway or metro, many German cities operate on an "honour system."
-This is a crucial difference that trips up countless newcomers.
+This crucial difference trips up countless newcomers.

 🚆 The German "Honour System" and the Importance of Validation